annakosovskaya/crime_classification/README.md

 # Video Crime Classification Baseline

-A modular pipeline for video crime classification on UCF-Crime dataset using action detection models.
+A modular pipeline for video crime classification on the UCF-Crime dataset using action detection models.
 The approach extracts actions from video segments using pre-trained action recognition models (R3D-18, I3D) and maps detected actions to crime probabilities through learned mappings.

 ## Approach